molpopgen/fwdpp/doc/md/examples.md

 Simulates a constant-sized population of N diploids with selection at strength s and dominance h for ngens generations.
 Then, a copy is made of the population, and the two demes are simulated with migration for another ngens2 generations.

+These two programs also serialize their data, read the copied data back, and make sure that input equals output.

+These two examples are hints on how to code up "IM"-like models.

 Usage:

 ~~~